AviatrixSystems/Docs/HowTos/uservpn.rst

 Export VPN Users
 ###############################
 1. Click the export icon. |imageExportVPNUsers|
-2. Check the csv file aviatrix_vpn_users.csv in the Download path.
+2. Check the csv file aviatrix_vpn_users.csv in the Download folder.

    .. note::

-      If there has been a aviatrix_vpn_users.csv in the Download path already, the OS will rename it to aviatrix_vpn_users(1).csv automatically.
+      If there has been an aviatrix_vpn_users.csv in the Download folder already, the OS will rename the new file with aviatrix_vpn_users(1).csv automatically.

 Import VPN Users
 ###############################